5/1/2025

 speaker

 I haven't really noticed anything on the traffic side.
-I would characterize the state of the consumer is pretty stable.
-Despite all the other kind of headlines and noise that we've gone through, I would say it's been pretty stable over the last few quarters as far as their behavior, both on the demand side and on the payment side.
-And if you look at our numbers, delinquencies are stable, flat to down in both segments, losses improved sequentially and year over year in both segments, and still doing that with growing SEMA at a double-digit clip.
-So again, mixed signals on the macro and the consumer, tariff and inflation is potentially there, but you still have low unemployment and some wage growth kind of offsetting some of those things.
-So I would say, based on our underwriting, based on what we're seeing to date, I would say the consumer is relatively stable.
+I would characterize the state of the consumer as pretty stable.
+We haven't, despite all the other kind of headlines and noise that we've gone through, I would say it's been pretty stable over the last few quarters as far as their behavior, both on the demand side and on the payment side.
+And if you look at our numbers, delinquencies are stable, flat to down in both segments, improved sequentially and year-over-year in both segments, and still doing that with growing SEMA at a double-digit clip.
+So, again, mixed signals on the macro and the consumer, you know, tariff and inflation is potentially there, but you still have low unemployment and some wage growth kind of offsetting some of those things.
+So, I would say You know, based on our underwriting, based on what we're seeing to date, I would say the consumer is relatively stable.

 speaker

-And for us, I mean, with the benefit of trade down, we're gonna continue to see great traffic, especially the SEMA.
-And even from a renter center standpoint, we haven't seen any change in consumer behavior.
-I mean, if we had not tightened underwriting and still were running mobile devices, we'd have had positive same-source sales again.
+And for us, I mean, with the benefit of trade down, you know, we're going to continue to see great, great traffic, especially the SEMA.
+And even from a renter's standpoint, we haven't seen any change in consumer behavior.
+I mean, if we had not tightened underwriting and still we're running mobile devices, we'd have had positive same-store sales again.
 But we just thought it's more prudent to get rid of some of those high-loss items.
 So no change in consumer behavior at all.
 We're seeing, if anything, it's positive from a trade-down standpoint.

 speaker